tocilla/Insurance/README.md

 * Add edit and delete functionality for risk_types and risks on both frontend and backend
 * Add error section for each field and display field validations errors based on fields.
 * Make relation from User model to Risk and RiskType models
-* Add pagination,filters and search on frontend for both Risk and RiskType tables
+* Add pagination, filters and search functionality on the frontend for both Risk and RiskType tables
 * Add tests for frontend